philou/philou.github.com/_posts/2020-11-23-how-the-samman-method-helps-to-sell-technical-coaching-internally.markdown

 Emily explains that she wrote the book with freelance coaches in mind.

 > Most of the coaches I know are consultants who engage with a number of different organizations [...].
 I believe it should also be possible to be an internal coach in a large organization.
 I don’t have experience of that but I hope you will still find useful material in this section.
-[Emily Bach, tech... part 3]
+[Emily Bache, Technical Agile Coaching with the Samman method, Part 3]

 Indeed there are a lot of internal technical coaches out there.
 I am one of them, for example.
 I know even more developers who do unofficial, 'guerilla-style' technical coaching.

 >I find myself continuously reinstalling [XP and Agile] best practices at the jobs I'm taking on.
-Continuous Integration, unit testing, refactoring, iterative development...
-[Slava Imeshev [extremprogramming@groups.io](https://groups.io/g/extremeprogramming/topic/what_has_changed_for_you_over/39418691?p=Created,,,200,1,0,0)]
+Continuous Integration, unit testing, refactoring, iterative development... [[Slava Imeshev](https://twitter.com/slava_imeshev) [extremprogramming@groups.io](https://groups.io/g/extremeprogramming/topic/what_has_changed_for_you_over/39418691?p=Created,,,200,1,0,0)]

 This is where I can be helpful!